 In coordination with the TAC, the County of San Diego is developing the SWCFS through a multi-step process.
 The first step was an extensive data collection effort, documented in the first technical memorandum (ESA 2017b).
 Next, the methods to quantify the potential stormwater capture and use and identify potential projects opportunities and constraints were developed and documented in the second technical memorandum (ESA 2017c).
-The quantification results were then presented in the Modeling Approach and Results Technical Memorandum (ESA 2018).
+The quantification results were then presented in the Modeling Approach and Results Technical Memorandum (ESA 2018)1.
 This report summarizes the methods and presents the results of the conceptual-level cost analysis.
 The final step will be the prioritization of the public parcel alternatives for the region.

 Conceptual costs were developed by both the case study example projects and the parcels identified in the quantification analysis.
 The costs developed for the example projects will help further develop the opportunities and constraints for these types of projects.
 The costs developed for the parcels will provide an additional factor for the parcel project prioritization, which will be the final step of this study.
+However, it is important to note that the costs used within this memo are used to prioritize use alternatives at a high-level, only to support planning and water management efforts.
+Actual project costs will vary depending on watershed or sewershed, infrastructure technology, treatment requirements, and other project-specific variables.
+This memo provides a range of costs to try to cover this variability, but actual costs for projects should be analyzed and refined on a project by project basis.